 Attracting and retaining skilled labour is an increasingly difficult challenge that many Canadian businesses must overcome.
-There are many valuable and skilled international workers who could well suit a Canadian organization and workforce, and many Canadian businesses seek out foreign workers to help fill labour needs when there are no Canadian citizens or permanent residents available to fill positions.
+There are many valuable and skilled international workers who could suit a Canadian organization and workforce.
+Many Canadian businesses seek out foreign workers to help fill labour needs when there are no Canadian citizens or permanent residents available to fill positions.
 These individuals can arrive in Canada through a range of positions such as a temporary worker, intern, permanent worker, or an international student.

 Resources for Hiring Skilled International Employees

 After exhausting the domestic candidate pool, businesses often look to international skilled workers as a source of talent.
-There are many government resources and programs employers can turn to in order to effectively find and bring skilled foreign workers to Canada to fill vacant positions.
+There are many government resources and programs employers can look to for effectively finding and bringing skilled foreign workers to Canada to fill vacant positions.

 Employers in Canada can hire Express Entry contenders to meet labour needs if they are not able to be fulfilled by Canadians or permanent residents.
 This program allows employers to have direct involvement in hiring pre-screened skilled foreign workers to meet the desired needs of their business.
 According to the National Occupation Classification, a skilled worker means Skill Type 0, Skill Type A, or Skill Type B; see below.